 Some regions specifically mandated that birth control violations that "came about due to the influence of extreme religious thinking" were to be "dealt with severely" (严处理, yan chuli) (Fukang County Government, May 21, 2018; Mori County, May 20, 2018).
 Additionally, fines for birth control violations were increased, totaling 3-8 times the average annual disposable income (e.g. Qapqal County, March 9, 2018; Changji Prefecture, October 23, 2018).
-Those unable to pay were now to be "dealt with through coercive measures" (强制措施予以处理, qiangzhi cuoshi yuyi chuli) (Hejing County Government, May 19, 2018).
+Those unable to pay were now to be "dealt with through coercive measures" (强制措施予以处理, qiangzhi cuoshi yuyi chuli) (Fukang County Government, May 21, 2018; Mori County, May 20, 2018).
 As indicated above in the Qapqal County notice, these "coercive measures" include internment.

 In 2018, minority regions in Xinjiang also deployed mass health exams to identify family planning violations.
-Campaigns such as "testing all who need to be tested" (体检实现应检尽检, tijian shixian ying jian jin yian) not only curbed violations but even reduced them to "zero" (Xinyuan County, February 3, 2019; Yining County, January 23, 2019).
+Campaigns such as "testing all who need to be tested" (体检实现应检尽检, tijian shixian ying jian jin yian) not only curbed violations but even reduced them to "zero" (Yining City, January 22, 2019).

 "Zero birth control violation incidents" (违法生育零发生, weifa shengyu ling fasheng), a term that was not routinely used elsewhere in the PRC nor in Xinjiang prior to 2018, became a standard family planning target in 2018 and 2019.
-In 2019, the entire Hotan Prefecture, a region with a population of 2.53 million, was planned to have no more than 21 birth control policy violations.
+A particularly strict case here is Hotan Prefecture, a region with a population of 2.53 million, which in 2019 planned to have no more than exactly 21 birth control policy violations.
 [32] According to Zhaosu County's family planning work report, "zero" violations meant that all involved government units on all levels had to sign solemn pledges promising to achieve that goal.
 [33] It involved a comprehensive collaboration of the entire state apparatus, including heads of "[double-]linked households" ([双]联护长, [shuang] lian huzhang), "grid management staff" (网格员, wangge yuan), and the heads of local households.